The UDL Project

 • Provide choices in how students demonstrate learning

-• Provide opportunites for students to learn individually, in partners, and in small groups
+• Provide opportunities for students to learn individually, in partners, and in small groups

 Incorporate technology into: